whoroopamgupta/whoroopamgupta/README.md

 - 👋 I'm Working On DevOps these days ( experienced? drop tips)
 - 👀 Always working on JavaScript.
-- 🌱 Looking Forward to exploring more in web dev & mobile dev.
+- 🌱 Looking Forward to exploring more in web dev & devops.
 Love to be a part of exciting projects.
 - :dizzy: https://devroopam-react-github-users.netlify.app
 - 📫 Reach me : roopamgupta68@gmail.com